thechangelog/draft/draft/ansible-docker.md

 Without leaving my terminal, I can have Ansible provision a new instance for me with any of the following: Amazon Web Services, Linode, Rackspace or DigitalOcean.
-To be more precise, I can have Ansible create a new DigitalOcean 2GB droplet in Amsterdam 2 region in precisely 1 minute and 25 seconds.
+To be more specific, I can have Ansible create a new DigitalOcean 2GB droplet in Amsterdam 2 region in precisely 1 minute and 25 seconds.
 In a further 1 minute and 50 seconds I can have the system setup with Docker and a few other personal preferences.
 Once I have this